Elinor Lipman: Teaching

 Lipman has taught at Simmons, Hampshire and Smith Colleges.
 For the 2011-2012 academic year she held the Elizabeth Drew Chair in Creative Writing at Smith.

 Personal life

-Lipman married Robert Austin, a radiologist, and the pair lived in Northampton, Massachusetts, raising their son, Benjamin Lipman Austin (b.1982).
+Lipman married Robert Austin, a radiologist, and the pair lived in Northampton, Massachusetts, raising their son, Benjamin Lipman Austin (born 1982).
 In 2009, Austin died from complications associated with frontotemporal dementia.
 Elinor Lipman now makes her home in New York City.